What is Rooted in Jesus?

 Over the last 16 years Rooted in Jesus has spread to over 80 dioceses and networks in 16 African countries; we estimate that over 100,000 people have been involved in groups.

-Who is involved in Rooted in Jesus?
+Who runs Rooted in Jesus?

 Rooted in Jesus is endorsed by the Anglican Communion and published and supported by The Mathetes Trust, a UK registered charity.
 The Director of the Mathetes Trust is Canon Roger Morgan, and our trustees are Revd Mike Cotterell and Revd Andrew Evans.
 Mathetes is the New Testament word for ‘disciple,’ and the core purpose of the Mathetes Trust is to help promote a culture of discipleship and disciple-making.